opencor/sundials/doc/superbuild/source/cvodes/Usage/SIM.rst

    **Notes:**
       The default value is 0.0.

-.. c:function:: int CVodeSetMaxStep(void* cvode_mem, realtype hmax)
+.. c:function:: int CVodeSetMaxStep(void* cvode_mem, sunrealtype hmax)

    The function ``CVodeSetMaxStep`` specifies an upper bound on the magnitude  of the step size.